Too many unnecessary movements could be one of the reasons why your breaststroke is so slow

 Mostly because it feels like the easiest to any casual swimmer, and it’s technically the slowest in comparison to other competitive strokes.
 What they don’t know is that breaststroke is arguably one of the hardest to master because of the technique required.
 If you think you got it in the bag, you might be surprised to know that your form might not be as perfect as you thought.

 Kicking too wide

 Your kick makes or breaks your breaststroke.
 Your legs are primarily responsible for propulsion but many people tend to be sloppy.
 People think that bigger movements mean stronger kicks but going too far actually causes you to lose power.
-Make sure that when you kick, your knees are only shoulder-width apart.
+When you kick, your knees are only shoulder-width apart.
 Avoid pointing your knees outwards and making a scissor-like kick.

 Pull too wide

-Following the same logic with the kick, some people think wider pulls equates to stronger ones, too.
+Following the same logic with the kick, some people think wider pulls equate to stronger ones, too.
 Exaggerated pulls or when your arms go past your shoulders causes more drag than pull.
 People do this because they’re trying to use their arms to pull themselves forward, but it should be more like pushing water away from your body.
 Keep your arms at shoulder width then scoop downwards.
-Keep your arms close and your elbows in-line with your arms.
+Keep your arms close and your elbows in line with your arms.